ja2-stracciatella/ja2-stracciatella.github.io/_posts/_future-release-0.19.0.md

     - Mods can provide manifest files with important metadata — to be displayed in the launcher and stored in saved games
   - Configurable website loading time, maximum squad size game speed and an option to refill totally defeated patrol groups (set in `game.json`)
   - The optional chance-to-hit now accounts for aiming and is not tied to F, but `show_hit_chance` in `game.json`
-  - Improvements to the android work-in-progress port
+  - Improvements to the android work-in-progress port and support for the Apple M1 chips

 **NOTE**: automatic brightness correction has been disabled, so pass eg. `-brightness 1.3` on the command line if you need to increase brightness/gamma to 130%.